 Second Fellow Position

 OHSU MFM Fellowship Program has the ability to accommodate a total of four fellows.
 There are two graduating fellows, one 2nd year fellow, one 1st year fellow and two incoming fellows.
-We will be matching two fellows this year.
+We will be matching one fellow this year.

 All required residency education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, or in an RCPSC-accredited or CFPC-accredited program located in Canada.